matt-sullivan/.net-workshops/007-sales-tax/Instructions and Tests.md

+# Sales Tax
 This is a simple sales program - it takes input and produces a receipt showing sales tax and totals.

 The tax rules are:
-No Tax on books, medical items, food
+* No Tax on books, medical items, food
-GST (10%) - general products
+* GST (10%) - general products
-Extra 5% - Imported products  (i.e. 15% total tax for general goods)
+* Extra 5% - Imported products  (i.e. 15% total tax for general goods)
-Round sales tax per line to the nearest 5 cents.
+* Round sales tax per line to the nearest 5 cents.

 Your task?
 To get it working :-)
-[Extra credit - move rounding from line level to sale total and including a rounding figure on the receipt]

-Tests & expected results:
+# Tests & expected results:

 Test 1:
 -------